sunitsivaraj/Cogent/README.md

 > jetty:start
 > browse
 ```
-Cogent can accessed by opening the following link [http://localhost:8080/](http://localhost:8080/) in a web browser.
+Cogent can be accessed by opening the following link [http://localhost:8080/](http://localhost:8080/) in a web browser.

 ## Sample Programs ##
 Sample programs can be accessed from the sample programs folder of the project.